madhavmk/QA_VoiceBot_Desktop_Application/README.md

 We recommend using a virtual environment to run this to prevent any conflicts with things like numpy.

-You can install any of the Spacy NER models you prefer (We have used 'en_core_web_md') by: (We have to run it with Administaion permissions)
+You can install any of the Spacy NER models you prefer (We used 'en_core_web_md') by:
  - python -m spacy download en_core_web_md
+(Note: Run this in an elevated command prompt with Admin permissions)

 You will also require the following models